 What ABC Mobile Looks for on Every Submission

 A process server shall make attempts on each job within 48 hours of receipt and within every 48 hours after.
-Services or attempts at service at an address should be submitted according to ABC Legal reporting requirements:
+Services or attempts should be submitted according to ABC Legal reporting requirements:

 - Using the ABC Mobile app